This is the user manual for the MIDI controller app 7III Tap for iPhone and iPad.

 Home

-Select Try to connect to Ableton Live and then Play Tap to play Tap.
+Select Try to connect to Ableton Live

-Tap Test Tap without Connection to explore Tap without connection.
+Tap Test Tap without Connection

-Tap Start Encoders to get to the stand-alone encoders interface.
+to get to the stand-alone encoders interface.

-Get Help and dive into Settings.
+and dive into Settings

 Main Views